cnaak/untypsignia.typ/README.md

-Despite there's no such a thing as a Typst "official" typography, according to this post on [Discord](https://discord.com/channels/1054443721975922748/1054443722592497796/1107039477714665522), Typst [branding page](https://typst.app/legal/brand/) requires capitalization of the initial "T" whenever using the name in prose.
-Therefore, the "Typst" support in this package is a mere, still unofficial, implementation of the linked guides/regulations.
+Despite there's no such a thing as a Typst "official" typography, according to this post on [Discord](https://discord.com/channels/1054443721975922748/1054443722592497796/1107039477714665522), it can be typeset with "whatever font" the surrounding text is being typeset.
+Moreover, Typst [branding page](https://typst.app/legal/brand/) requires capitalization of the initial "T" whenever the name is used in prose.
+Therefore, the "Typst" support in this package is a mere, still unofficial, implementation of the capitalization of "Typst" in the currently used font.

 ## Font Requirements